kerner1000/kerner1000.github.io/_posts/2016-12-05-lazy-loading-singleton.md

 description: 'Delegate lazy-loading and thread-safety to the JVM.'
 excerpt: 'Delegate lazy-loading and thread-safety to the JVM.'
 categories: [Development]
-tags: [singleton, concurrency, software design patterns, software development]
+tags: [singleton, concurrency, software design patterns, software development, Java]
 lang: en
 ---